Virginia Western Community College: Students

-As of 2020, Virginia Western has over 12,000 students enrolled in the college and over half of these students are from Roanoke City or Roanoke County.
-Currently enrolled there are 54% female and 46% male.
 Most of the students are part-time enrollment.
 Virginia Western Community College now has student sports teams such as basketball and soccer.
 The college also has many student clubs and recreations for students.

 In the fall 2020 semester, VWCC's total headcount was 8,362 students, 57% female, 43% male.
 The racial makeup of the student body is 70% White, 20% Black or African American, and 5% from other races.